 How Does EMR Integration Work?

 Integration is a customized process.
 There is no quick answer here, because it depends on what type of EMR system your organization currently uses and how it is used.
-For an outsourced service to be successfully integrated, it’s necessary to first understand how your staff actually utilized the EMR on a day-to-day basis.
+For a healthcare outsourcing service to be successfully integrated, it’s necessary to first understand how your staff actually utilized the EMR on a day-to-day basis.

 Each brand of EMR software has different features and functions.
 Plus, from small practitioners to extended health networks, each entity has a different system in place for organizing patient information within that software.
 This includes scheduling, color coding, documentation, protocol for on-call employees, etc.

 For PatientCalls, this means that the only way we can provide top-quality integrated services as a 24-hour answering service is to have our agents trained as if they were internal employees.
-In addition to training for HIPAA compliance, ePHI security, and proper phone etiquette, they learn how to handle calls and scheduling according the the preferences of our customers.
-Essentially, call center agents become virtual medical receptionists who support your in-office staff.
+In addition to training for HIPAA compliance, ePHI security, and proper phone etiquette, they learn how to handle calls and outsource appointment scheduling according to the preferences of our customers.
+Essentially, healthcare call center agents become virtual medical receptionists who support your in-office staff.